 - A notification will appear indicating that the “transcript text has been updated.”

 Note: The next time anyone views the cloud recording, the updated captions will be available.

 - WebAIM Captions (guide)

 Zoom Cloud Recording Retention Policy

-- Academic class recordings stored in the Zoom cloud will automatically be deleted 60 days from the official last day of each semester.
-On March 1st, Zoom recordings from spring, summer, and fall 2020 academic classes will be deleted.
+- Academic class recordings stored in the Zoom cloud will be deleted 60 days from the official last day of each semester.
+Beginning March 1st, Zoom recordings from spring, summer, and fall 2020 academic classes will be deleted from Zoom cloud storage.